Create a map

 Tooltip fields

-Additional fields shown on hover (e.g. address, score, type)
+Additional fields shown on hover (e.g. address, rating, type).

 Automatic clustering

-The Cluster points toggle is enabled by default.
+The Cluster points option is enabled by default.
 This feature:

-• displays the number of items in each cluster;
+• shows the number of items in each cluster

-You can disable it if you prefer to show each point individually at all zoom levels.
+You can disable it if you want to show each point individually at all zoom levels.

 Heatmap

-Use the heatmap layer when you want to visualize data density across a map—such as complaints, visits, events, or any high-volume, location-based records.
-Instead of showing individual dots, it draws a smooth color gradient that highlights where data points are concentrated.
+Use the heatmap when you want to visualize data density on a map - like complaints, visits, events, or any location-based datasets with high volume.
+Instead of showing individual points, the heatmap draws a smooth color gradient that highlights where data points are concentrated.

-• Your data includes many points in close proximity.
+• Your data contains many points in close proximity

-You have a dataset of hotel locations and you're interested in where most hotels are - not in individual records.
+You have a dataset of hotel locations and are interested in where most hotels are located - not individual entries.

-1. In the Chart tab, click + Add map and choose Heatmap.
+1. In the Chart tab, click + Add map and select Heatmap

 3. Set:

-• geometry (GeoJSON): Select the column with your point data (e.g. Koordinaten or geom);
+• Geometry (GeoJSON): Choose the column with your point data (e.g. Koordinaten or geom)

-• Intensity: Optional numeric value used to weight how strongly each point contributes to the heatmap.
-Default is 5.
+• Intensity: Optional numeric value that weights how strongly each point contributes to the heatmap.
+Default is 5

 If you don't set an intensity column, all points count equally.
-If you use one (e.g. number of violations), more dense sets of values will have more visual impact.
+If you use an intensity column (e.g. number of violations), denser value sets will have more visual impact.

 Limitations

-• Heatmaps do not support labels, tooltips, or individual dot styling.
+• Heatmaps do not support labels, tooltips, or individual point formatting

-• They are best used for overview visualizations, not detailed inspection.
+• They are best suited for overview visualizations, not detailed analysis

 Zuletzt aktualisiert